HugoPaquete/AEROSONIC-Sonifier-AI-Framework/README.md

 # 1. Purpose

-The AEROSONIC Sonifier — AI Framework provides:

-- a conceptual description of the AI layer
+The **AEROSONIC Sonifier — AI Framework** provides a conceptual and scientific overview of the artificial intelligence layer that structures the AEROSONIC ecosystem.
+It outlines:

-- an overview of the agents composing the system
+- the conceptual design of the AI agents
 - the data flow between meteorological input and musical output
-- the principles guiding state transitions and emergent behaviour
+- the principles governing state transitions and emergent behaviour
 - the scientific context of the CEEC‑FCT project *“AI as Catalyst”*

 This repository contains **documentation only**.
-No source code, model weights or internal algorithms are included.
+No source code, model weights or proprietary algorithms are included.

 ---

 # 2. AI Agents (Conceptual Overview)

+The system is composed of several interacting agents:

 - **Weather Agent** — interprets meteorological data
-- **Anomaly Detector** — identifies rare or unexpected states
+- **Anomaly Detector** — identifies rare or unexpected environmental states
-- **Dreaming AI** — generates imaginative variations
+- **Dreaming AI** — generates imaginative variations and emergent behaviours
-- **Quantum State Agent** — manages stochastic transitions
+- **Quantum State Agent** — manages stochastic transitions and collapse events
-- **Harmonic Field Agent** — shapes harmonic behaviour
+- **Harmonic Field Agent** — shapes harmonic regions and tonal behaviour
-- **Rhythm Engine** — produces temporal structures
+- **Rhythm Engine** — produces temporal structures and rhythmic states
 - **State Machine** — coordinates global system behaviour

 Full descriptions: `docs/agents.md`